gilbertsoft/test/.github/ISSUE_TEMPLATE/bug_report.md

 2. [Second Step]
 3. [and so on...]

+### Expected behavior

-**Expected behavior:** [What you expected to happen]
+[What you expected to happen]

+### Actual behavior

-**Actual behavior:** [What actually happened]
+[What actually happened]

+### Screenshots

+[If applicable, add screenshots to help explain your problem.]

 ## Versions

 You can get this information from executing `composer show` at the command line if your TYPO3 installation is composer based, otherwise the version number will be shown in the extension manager.